TallesSilva/RasaEdit/restaurantbot/data/nlu.md

 - ok what about [indian](cozinha)
 - [moderado](preço:moderado) preço restaurante in the [oeste](localização) parte da cidade
 - [sul](localização) [caro](preço)
-- im looking for a restaurante in the [leste](localização) parte da cidade
+- estou procurando por a restaurante in the [leste](localização) parte da cidade
 - um in the [leste](localização) parte da cidade
 - how about [gastropub](cozinha) type dacomida
 - uh what about [portuguesa](cozinha) comida